rootCircle/codemark-cli/firebase-docs.md

 1. **Google Account**: You need a Google account to create and manage Firebase projects.
 2. **Get your Firebase on.** This means creating a Firebase account and downloading the JSON key file.

     - Go to the Firebase console: https://console.firebase.google.com/
     - Click on the **Add project** button.
     - Enter a name for your project and click on the **Continue** button.
     - Select the Google Cloud Platform project to associate with your Firebase project, or create a new one.
     - Select the location where you want to store your Firebase project data.
     - Click on the **Create project** button.
     - Once your project is created, click on the **Project settings** tab.
     - Click on the **Service accounts** tab.
     - Click on the **Generate new private key** button.
     - Click on the **Generate Key** button.
-- A file named `service-account-file.json` will be downloaded to your computer.
+    - A file will be downloaded to your computer rename to `service-account-file.json`.
     - Save the downloaded JSON file in the `firebase/res/` directory.

+3. **Enable Firebase Authentication (with email and password):**
+    - Go to the Firebase Console: Firebase Console.
+    - Select your Firebase project.
+    - In the left sidebar, click on "Authentication."
+    - In the "Authentication" section, click on the "Sign-in method" tab.
+    - Find the "Email/Password" sign-in method and click the "Edit" button (pencil icon).
+    - Enable the "Email/Password" sign-in method by toggling the switch to the "Enabled" position.
+    - Click the "Save" button to save your changes.

+4. **Enable Firebase Realtime Database:**
+    - In the Firebase Console, select your Firebase project.
+    - In the left sidebar, click on "Realtime Database."
+    - Click the "Create Database" button.
+    - Choose the "Start in test mode" option for now.
+You can adjust the security rules later as needed for your application.
+    - Click the "Next" button.
+    - Choose a location for your database and click the "Done" button.
+    - Your Realtime Database is now created and accessible from the Firebase Console.

+These steps should help you enable Firebase Authentication with email and password and set up the Realtime Database for your Firebase project.

 ### API Keys